RayenBof97/Autonomous-Navigation/README.md

-# Autonomous Robot Navigation with Trapezoidal Velocity Profile
+# Autonomous Robot Navigation with Trapezoidal Velocity Profile using Arduino MEGA

 This repository contains code and resources for implementing autonomous robot navigation using a trapezoidal velocity profile.
 The robot is designed to follow a given position using this velocity profile, ensuring smooth and efficient movement.